aaron/montventure/_posts/2012-05-12-summer-in-may.md

 ---
 layout:       post
 title:        Summer in May
-summary:    A family trip to Glacier National Park and the inspiration for the Montventure blog
+description:  A family trip to Glacier National Park and the inspiration for the Montventure blog
 image_path:   /assets/images/summer-in-may/
 tags:         GlacierNationalPark
 ---
 {% include image.html image="lake-mcdonald.jpg" %}